jojokarlin/Orals/Orals_MKG.md

 Communicating Correspondence: Mail Literary and Electronic

 ## Rationale
-Explain why digital humanities in the context of Letters Explain three-fold consideration of Digital Humanities
+This group of texts addresses the transitions of letters as other media arose, and specifically in contrast to somewhat zeumorphic electronic "mail."
+By examining these two media as media of messages, I hope to Explain why digital humanities in the context of Letters
+Explain three-fold consideration of Digital Humanities
 * Possibilities for archiving older forms of communication in new ways
 * Possibilities for networking existing forms of communication